JXG052/Git-for-Beginners/README.md

 * push - *Upload Git commits to a remote repo*
 * pull - *Download changes from remote repo to local machine.
 Opposite of push*

+### changes local development
+1. Open index.html in your browser